stertooy/install-pkg/README.md

 the [issue tracker](https://github.com/gap-actions/install-pkg/issues).

 ## License
-The action `build-pkg` is free software; you can redistribute and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your opinion) any later version.
+The action `install-pkg` is free software; you can redistribute and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your opinion) any later version.
 For details, see the file `LICENSE` distributed